-On June 17, 2016, and in accordance with our initial investment agreement in 300 South Riverside Plaza, Chicago, we have invested an additional amount of \$3 million which accrues interest of 12% per annum.
 The property is located in Chicago's premier West Loop submarket, along the Chicago River.
-The building, situated on the riverfront, offering 360 degree views at every level of the building.
-The building is currently approximately 68% occupied, including major tenants Zurich American Insurance, DeVry, Inc., National Futures Association, Federal Deposit Insurance Corporation and Newark Corporation.
+The building, situated on the riverfront, offering 360 degree views at every level of the building, including the following major tenants: Zurich American Insurance, DeVry, Inc., National Futures Association, Federal Deposit Insurance Corporation and Newark Corporation.
+On June 17, 2016, and in accordance with our initial investment agreement in 300 South Riverside Plaza, Chicago, we have invested an additional amount of \$3 million which accrues interest of 12% per annum which was distributed back to the Company on November 21, 2017.

-JPMorgan Chase who had anchors the building occupying approximately 486,000 square feet, or 46% of the rentable area and has exercised its option to terminate its entire office space at no penalty on September 2016.
-As a result, we are currently seeking and negotiating alternative tenants to fulfil the vacant space.
-To date, we have secured new leases with a variety of new tenants for approximately 200,000 square feet.
+JPMorgan Chase who was an anchor tenant in the building, occupying approximately 486,000 square feet, or 46% of the rentable area, has exercised its option to terminate its entire office space at no penalty on September 2016.
+As a result, we have secured new leases with a variety of new tenants and we are currently seeking and negotiating additional alternative tenants to fulfil the vacant space.
+To date, approximately 80% of the rentable square feet of the building are secured by various singed lease agreements.